Bethune: The Making of a Hero: Release

 The film was initially planned to be shown at the 1988 Cannes Film Festival and theatrically released in late 1988.
 Clermont later hoped to have the film shown at the 1988 Toronto International Film Festival.
 The film was supposed to open the 1989 Montreal World Film Festival, but delays with the musical score shifted it to closing the festival, with Shirley Valentine opening instead, before being removed from the schedule.

 The film was not shown at the 1990 Cannes Film Festival as its editing was only finished "10 minutes before" Clermont "got on the plane to Cannes" according to Kroonenburg.
 The film was shown to around 250 people at a theatre in Cannes, but journalists were not allowed in.
 The film premiered at the 1990 Montreal World Film Festival on 27 August.
 Around $2 million was spent by Filmstar on advertising the movie.
 The film was unsuccessful at the box office, grossing less than $400,000 during its theatrical run.
 The film was re-edited and aired on television as a two-part four-hour miniseries on 1–2 January 1992.

+As late as 2008, circulation for the movie was limited, to the point where a copy could not be found for a tribute to Sutherland.
+Beret Borsos, Phillip's widow, sought to get the rights to the film in later years.